aminsaied/arxiv_nmt_on_aml/README.md

     - Final workflow: have VS Code SSH into compute instance where my code lives.
 In parallel have a jupyter notebook open in the same compute instance with a terminal to run jobs.
     - This requires: setting up SSH on the compute instance, and adding SSH keys for each place you want to work from.
 That's okay, but to grant an additional machine SSH access I had to SSH in from another machine and manually update the ssh config.
 Worse still, I found that my second machine forgot that I had granted it SSH access so I ended up being forced to work from machine 1.
     - Jupyter on compute instance lands you in a strange directory `/mnt/batch/tasks/shared/LS_root/mounts/clusters/<compute-instance-name>/`.
 To get parity with VS code have to navigate here too.
 This is not a good user experience.
+- Relative imports: Modules that reuse logic need to live in the same directory.
+    - Would be nice to have concept of "shared module"
+    - Example:
+        - `script1.py` and `script2.py` both use the same class `MyClass` in `myclass.py`.
+        - The structure `module1/{script1.py}`, `module2/{script2.py}`, `shared/{myclass.py}` does not work since we pass `source_directory=os.path.dirname(os.path.abspath(__file__)),`
+        - Instead using `module1_and_2/{script1.py, script2.pt, myclass.py}` will work.
+- Unable to see data from previous pipeline step:
+    - Wasted 2 days figuring this out: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-debug-pipelines#troubleshooting-tips
+    - Solution: makesure you use `os.makedirs(args.output_dir, exist_ok=True)`
+    - This issue is easily solved if you've seen it before, very hard to solve otherwise!
+- Be careful changing names of modules!
+    - I changed the name of a module, but forgot to change one of the places it was being called.
+This was causing strange, hard to debug errors pointing to things that were no longer there in my code.
+The answer (I think!) is that aml is caching the steps you uploaded previously, so it was still pointing to code that no longer exists?

 Broken:
 - Ingest step dumps data in 'raw_data_dir' specified as follows: